AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 screen, or all the windows on all the screens, at the touch of a button.

-Workspace layouts are saved to the Workspaces touch buttons to the left of the A-G menu buttons and above the wheel displays (except on Sapphire Touch and Titan Go where they are down the left side of the screen).
+Workspace layouts are saved to the Workspaces touch buttons to the left of the A-G menu buttons and above the wheel displays (except on Diamond 9, Sapphire Touch and Titan Go where they are on the left side of the screen).

 ![Workspaces](/docs/images/Recoding-a-Workspace-Layout.png)